Summary

 References

-As of October 2024, 26 senators (15 Democrats, 9 Republicans, and 2 independents) are seeking re-election in 2024.[7]
-2 Republicans (Mike Braun of Indiana and Mitt Romney of Utah), 3 Democrats (Ben Cardin of Maryland, Tom Carper of Delaware, Debbie Stabenow of Michigan), and 2 Independents (Kyrsten Sinema of Arizona and Joe Manchin of West Virginia) are not seeking reelection.[8][9][10][11][12][13][14]
-Laphonza Butler of California and George Helmy of New Jersey, Democrats who were appointed to their current seats in 2023 and 2024, respectively, are not seeking election in 2024.[15][16]
+There were 26 senators (15 Democrats, 9 Republicans, and 2 independents) seeking re-election in 2024.[8]
+There were also 2 Republicans (Mike Braun of Indiana and Mitt Romney of Utah), 3 Democrats (Ben Cardin of Maryland, Tom Carper of Delaware, Debbie Stabenow of Michigan), and 2 independents (Kyrsten Sinema of Arizona and Joe Manchin of West Virginia) not seeking re-election.[9][10][11][12][13][14][15]
+Laphonza Butler of California and George Helmy of New Jersey, Democrats who were appointed to their current seats in 2023 and 2024, respectively, were not seeking election in 2024.[16][17]

 Partisan composition

-Election analysts consider the map for these Senate elections to be highly unfavorable to Democrats.
-Democrats will be defending 23 of the 33 Class 1 seats.[21]
-Three seats being defended by Democrats are in states won by Republican Donald Trump in both 2016 and 2020, while there are no seats in this class held by Republicans in states won by Democrat Joe Biden in 2020.
-In the previous Senate election cycle that coincided with a presidential election (2020), only one senator (Susan Collins of Maine) was elected in a state that was simultaneously won by the presidential nominee of the opposite party.[22]
+Burgess Everett of Politico considered the map for these Senate elections to be highly unfavorable to Democrats.
+Democrats were to defend 23 of the 33 Class 1 seats,[29] including three in states won by Republican Donald Trump in both 2016 and 2020.
+In contrast, there are no seats in this class held by Republicans in states won by Democrat Joe Biden in 2020.
+In the previous Senate election cycle that coincided with a presidential election (2020), only one senator (Susan Collins of Maine) was elected in a state that was simultaneously won by the presidential nominee of the opposite party.[30]

 Summary results